robertacanton/IntroPython_Week7/README.md

 (3) Performs some mathematical operation with these variables (e.g., addition, subtraction, multiplication, or division)

-(4) Creates a string that describes the mathematical operation (e.g., "This script multiplied 8.0 times 2.0 and got 16.0")
+(4) Creates a string that describes the mathematical operation (e.g., "This script multiplied 8.0 times 2.0 and got 16.0").
+This should be done by converting the float variables to strings and concatenating all of the relevant strings together.

 (5) Prints the string describing the operation to the screen